Kanban-Zai/kanban-zai-version-1.0/modules/3-process.md

 ## The Golden Halo

-If you imaging these 3 ideas as being represented as a Zen Diagram.
+If you imagine these 3 ideas represented by a Zen Diagram.
 Inside each ring of the diagram you write the pros and cons of the idea based on the ring they are in.
-Will the market accept the idea, is the market desperate for it, where will the technology break down, will the business model constrain the technology.
+Will the market accept the idea, is the market desperate for it, where will the technology break down, will the business model constrain the technology?
 All these things must be considered and arranged into the diagram.
 Negatives push the rings apart and positives pull the rings together.
-If all 3 rings sit exactly ontop of one another then you have achieved the GOLDEN HALO and you are onto a guaranteed winner.
+If all 3 rings align exactly ontop of one another then you have achieved the GOLDEN HALO and you are onto a guaranteed winner.

 More often than not this will not happen and you will now be considering..."The Zen Diagram of fuckedness"